-If you’ve been fully invested in the stock market for the last nine months, good for you.
-The S&P 500, which is often used as an indicator of how the market’s doing, is up more than 18 percent since Election Day.
+If you were fully invested in the stock market for all of 2017, good for you.
+The S&P 500, which is often used as an indicator of how the market’s doing, ended the year up about 19 percent.
 So, how long can this rally last?

 While no one can predict what the market will do next, more than a century’s worth of history has taught us that 1) there will be a downturn at some point, and 2) that does not mean you should take your money out.